loveleen-kaur-sandhu/RandomForestSVMGBT/README.md

 The dataset contains the weekly percentage returns for the S&P 500 stock index between 1990 and 2010.
 The following is the description of the variables:

 Year: The year that the observation was recorded
-Lag1: Percentage return for previous week
+Lag1: Percentage return for the previous week
 Lag2: Percentage return for 2 weeks previous
 Lag3: Percentage return for 3 weeks previous
 Lag4: Percentage return for 4 weeks previous